Microsoft Excel is a powerful business tool.

 Even though many people who work in offices use Excel on a daily basis, some spreadsheet tasks require specialized skills.
 These projects call for someone with a deep knowledge of Excel and a proven track record of helping organizations achieve business goals.

 In this article, I’m going to answer the most common questions people have about Excel consultants.
-I’ll also talk about the different types of consulting organizations you can hire – so make sure you read the entire article!
+I’ll also talk about the different types of consulting organizations you can hire – so make sure to read the entire article!

 What Is an Excel Consultant?